 - 2 tablespoons olive oil

-- 1 pound ground beef or ground turkey (I like ground sirloin, use a mix of white and dark turkey meat)
+- 1 pound ground beef or ground turkey (I like ground sirloin, or a mix of light and dark turkey meat)

 - ½ teaspoon Italian seasoning

 - Pinch of crushed red pepper, or to taste

 - Kosher salt and fresh cracked black pepper

 - 1 pound spaghetti, broken in half (I prefer De Cecco brand)

 - 3 cups marinara sauce, jarred or homemade (I like Rao's)